ali1995reza/java-graphql-adapter/README.md

 use the method name.
 Also, it is possible to set input-field nullable.
 Each input-field is nullable by default.
 You have to set the setter-method name of the input-field too.

+#### @GraphqlEnumValue(`name() default ""`)

+This annotation will use to set an enum-constant as GraphQL enum-value.
+You can specify the name or the default strategy will use the enum-constant name.
+Also, default strategy will map enum-constants automatically.

 #### @GraphqlArgument(`name() default "";` `nullable() default true;`)

 This annotation will use to set a parameter of a method as GraphQL field.
 You can specify the name or the default